-NOTES TO THE FINANCIAL STATEMENTS AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2015
+NOTES TO THE FINANCIAL STATEMENTS AS OF AND FOR THE YEAR ENDED DECEMBER 31, 2016

-The long-term expected rate of return on the pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The resulting long-term rate of return is 7.0% for the year ended June 30, 2014.
-Best estimates of arithmetic real rates of return for each major asset class based on the System's target asset allocation as of June 30, 2014 is as follows:
+The resulting long-term rate of return is 8.37% for the year ended June 30, 2016.
+The best estimates of arithmetic real rates of return for each major asset class based on the System's target asset allocation as of June 30, 2016, were as follows: